LogoLogo

 Reference Videos

-Compared to object images that are taken by non-reference cameras in the system, MJPEG videos are larger in data size, and recording reference video consumes more network bandwidth.
-High amount data traffic can increase the system latency or cause reductions in the system frame rate.
-For this reason, we recommend setting no more than one or two cameras to Reference mode.
-Reference views can be observed from either the Camera Preview pane or by selecting Video and selecting the camera that is in MJPEG mode from the Viewport dropdown.
+Compared to object images that are taken by non-reference cameras in the system, MJPEG videos produce more data and consume more network bandwidth.
+A high volume of data traffic can increase the system latency.
+For this reason, we recommend setting no more than one or two cameras to full MJPEG mode.

-If Greyscale mode is selected during a recording instead of MJPEG, no reference video will be recorded and the data from that camera will display a black screen.
-Full greyscale is strictly used for aiming and focusing cameras.
+If Grayscale mode is selected during a recording instead of MJPEG, no reference video will be recorded and the data from that camera will display a black screen.
+Full grayscale is strictly used for aiming and focusing cameras.

 Note: